anonym15621/VeryLowFrequencyApplianceDetectionBenchmark/README.md

-# Repository for Very Low Frequency Appliance Detection Benchmark
+# Repository for Very Low-Frequency Appliance Detection Benchmark

+## To get the data for each dataset, follow the READMEs instruction in the corresponding dataset folder.
-## To reproduce the experiments, follow the READMEs instruction in the DATA folder to get the data for each dataset.
+## To reproduce the experiments, use the 3 Python scripts corresponding to each dataset.